-(a) The Committee recognizes the Association as the exclusive representative of those members of the professional staff of the Wellesley Public Schools comprising Unit A, so-called Unit A which includes all full-time and regular part-time classroom teachers (except Department Heads), guidance counselors (except Director of Guidance), librarians, curriculum resource teachers, physical education teachers, school adjustment counselors and learning disabilities teachers, reading specialists, speech/language pathologists, school psychologists, library-media specialists, art teachers, performing arts teachers, nurses, occupational therapists, physical therapists, instructional technology specialists and certified athletic trainers.
-Any Unit A member for whom no DESE license exists, including but not limited to occupational and physical therapists, so long as that member maintains appropriate certification and/or licensure required to perform his or her duties, shall be entitled to the same rights and protections afforded under the contract for members of Unit A who hold DESE certification.

-(b) The Committee agrees not to negotiate with any teachers or nurses organization other than that recognized as the exclusive bargaining agent pursuant to Massachusetts General Laws, Chapter 150E.
+- (a) The Committee recognizes the Association as the exclusive representative of those members of the professional staff of the Wellesley Public Schools comprising Unit A, which includes all full-time and regular part-time teachers (except Department Heads, Directors and substitute teachers), certified athletic trainers, curriculum coordinators, guidance counselors, instructional data coordinator, instructional technology specialists, nurses, professional development coordinator, physical and occupational therapists, literacy and math specialists, school adjustment counselors, school psychologists, and speech/language pathologists.
+Any Unit A member for whom no DESE license exists, including but not limited to occupational and physical therapists, so long as that member maintains appropriate certification and/or licensure required to perform his or her duties, shall be entitled to the same rights and protections afforded under the contract for members of Unit A who hold DESE certification. - (b) The Committee agrees not to negotiate with any teachers or nurses organization other than that recognized as the exclusive bargaining agent pursuant to Massachusetts

+General Laws, Chapter 150E.
 The Committee further agrees not to negotiate with any teachers or nurses organization other than the Association in regard to changes in wages, hours or other conditions of employment during the term of this Agreement.

-(c) The Committee will not unlawfully discriminate against any teacher or nurse, or teacher-applicant or nurse-applicant with respect to hours, wages or any terms and conditions of employment by reason of his/her membership in the Association, participation in any lawful activities of the Association, participation in collective bargaining negotiations, or the institution of any grievance, complaint or proceeding under this Agreement, or because of race, creed, color, gender, sexual orientation, age, national origin or qualified handicapped individuals.

-(d) The Association shall be responsible for representing the interest of all teachers and nurses without discrimination and without regard to Association membership.

-(e) Matters appropriate for consultation and negotiation between the parties hereto are practices, procedures and implementation of policies relating to working conditions which are in the authority of the Committee and subject to negotiation under the Massachusetts General Laws, Chapter 150E.
-During negotiations the Committee and the Association will present relevant data, exchange points of view, and make proposals and counterproposals.

-(f) The Committee will, upon request, provide the Association with any documents which will assist the Association in developing intelligent, accurate, informed and constructive programs on behalf of the nurses and teachers and their students.
+- (c) The Committee will not unlawfully discriminate against any teacher or nurse, or teacher-applicant or nurse-applicant with respect to hours, wages or any terms and conditions of employment by reason of his/her membership in the Association, participation in any lawful activities of the Association, participation in collective bargaining negotiations, or the institution of any grievance, complaint or proceeding under this Agreement, or because of race, creed, color, gender, sexual orientation, age, national origin or qualified handicapped individuals. - (d) The Association shall be responsible for representing the interest of all teachers and nurses without discrimination and without regard to Association membership. - (e) Matters appropriate for consultation and negotiation between the parties hereto are practices, procedures and implementation of policies relating to working conditions which are in the authority of the Committee and subject to negotiation under the Massachusetts General Laws, Chapter 150E.
+During negotiations the Committee and the Association will present relevant data, exchange points of view, and make proposals and counterproposals. - (f) The Committee will, upon request, provide the Association with any documents which will assist the Association in developing intelligent, accurate, informed and constructive programs on behalf of the nurses and teachers and their students.
 Such information or acknowledgment of the request shall be forwarded to the Association within ten (10) calendar days of the receipt of the request.